Hot chocolate brownies are made with melted chocolate, cocoa powder and mini marshmallows to replicate the wintery drink!

 - Bake at 350° F for 30 minutes or until the top is shiny and the center is still dense.
 Brownies will continue to bake once removed from oven.

 - Remove from oven and allow brownies to cool for 2 hours.
 Once cooled, dust with cocoa if desired and cut into squares.
 Enjoy!

 - Makeshift double boiler method: Place a heat-safe bowl over a pot of simmering water.
 Melt butter and chocolate in the bowl, stirring occasionally.
 Remove from heat once melted.
 See how-to video here.

 - Microwave method: Place chocolate chips and butter in a microwave-safe bowl.
 Heat for 60 seconds at 50% power level.
 Stir and repeat in 30 second intervals at 50% power level until chocolate is melted.

 - Hot chocolate brownies may be kept in an airtight container at room temperature for up to 5 days.
 They may also be wrapped up tightly in plastic wrap and stored in the freezer for up to a month.
 If freezing the brownies, do not cut them until you are serving them.
 Defrost in the refrigerator before bringing to room temperature.

 High Altitude Adjustment

 - This recipe has been tested and written at sea level.
 It has also been tested at high altitude (Denver, CO).
-Decrease sugar by 1 tablespoon and add 1 teaspoon of water when eggs are mixed in.
+Decrease sugar by 2 tablespoons and add 2 teaspoons of water when eggs are mixed in.